Root subgroups on affine spherical varieties: Introduction

-It turns out that in the general case (where $G$ is not necessarily a torus) the picture is much more complicated.
+It turns out that in the general spherical case the situation is much more complicated.
 First, examples show that a $B$-root subgroup on an affine spherical $G$-variety $X$ is not uniquely determined by its weight.
 Second, $B$-root subgroups on $X$ are naturally divided into two types: vertical and horizontal.
-In geometrical terms, a $B$-root subgroup $H$ on $X$ is vertical if it preserves the open~$B$-orbit and $H$ is horizontal otherwise.
-Note that in the toric case all root subgroups are horizontal.
-The set of weights of vertical $B$-root subgroups is rather elusive and we cannot say much about it.
-On the other hand, horizontal $B$-root subgroups admit a certain reduction to the toric case, which imposes strict restrictions on the set of their weights and hence makes it much more observable.
+In geometrical terms, a $B$-root subgroup on $X$ is vertical if it preserves the open~$B$-orbit and horizontal otherwise.
+We note that all $T$-root subgroups on affine toric $T$-varieties are horizontal in this terminology.
+The set of weights of vertical $B$-root subgroups is rather elusive and we cannot say much about it apart from some straightforward observations.
+On the other hand, horizontal $B$-root subgroups admit a certain reduction to the toric case, which imposes rigid restrictions on the set of their weights and hence makes it much more observable, though still far from a complete understanding.
 Next, it is easy to see that vertical $B$-root subgroups cannot move any $B$-stable prime divisor on~$X$.
-Examples show that not every $B$-stable prime divisor on~$X$ can be moved by an appropriate horizontal $B$-root subgroup.
-We conjecture that every $G$-stable prime divisor can be moved by such a subgroup (see Conjecture~\ref{conj_G-stable}).
+On the other hand, we show that every horizontal $B$-root subgroup moves a unique such divisor.
+In the general theory of spherical varieties, $B$-stable prime divisors in~$X$ that are not $G$-stable are called \textit{colors} of~$X$.
+We prove that every color in $X$ that is not of type~$a$ (see Definition~\ref{def_type_a}) cannot be moved by a $B$-root subgroup.
+On the other hand, examples show that some colors of type~$a$ can be moved by such subgroups.
+At last, we conjecture that every $G$-stable prime divisor in~$X$ can be moved by an appropriate $B$-root subgroup (see Conjecture~\ref{conj_G-stable}).

-An important subclass of spherical varieties is given by horospherical ones.
-For an affine horospherical $G$-variety $X$ we provide a complete description of the weights of horizontal $B$-root subgroups on~$X$ and prove the above-mentioned conjecture.